It is a dystonic condition defined by an abnormal and asymmetric position of the head or neck, which can be due to various causes.

-It is believed that the cervical dystonia that appears in adulthood is idiopathic in nature, since specific imaging techniques often do not find a specific cause.
+It is believed that the cervical dystonia that appears in adulthood is idiopathic since specific imaging techniques often do not find a specific cause.

-The early start of treatment is very important for complete recovery and to decrease the chances of relapse.
+The early start of treatment is essential for complete recovery and to decrease the chances of relapse.

-The majority of professional contracture treatment is preventive in nature.
+The majority of professional contracture treatment is preventive.
 Most physical therapy, occupational therapy, and other exercise regimens for people with spasticity focus on trying to prevent contractures from occurring in the first place.

-The treatment is designed for patients who exhibit early stages of muscle spasticity and connective tissue.
+The treatment is designed for patients who exhibit early muscle spasticity and connective tissue stages.